akiles-esta-usado/gf180-devcontainer-example/README.md

 Only Klive plugin is required.
 Open Klayout and in the **Tools** toolbar, search and download klive plugin on **Manage Package** menu.

-## How to Link local PCells into Klayout

-PCells are grouped in libraries, a library can be registered with a macro.

-## How to reload a modified library
+## Tasks to be Done

-**TODO: This file is a bit oudated**

-# FAQ

-## Why not use PySpice instead of Ngspyce?

-Because the PDK uses ngspice 41 and PySpice is not compatible with that.
+- [ ] Use pcells to create a gds and link with gdsfactory
+- [ ] Analyze what can be infered with instance parameters and linked gds.